stephen-carew/stephen-carew.github.io/README.md

 ## About Me

-I'm Stephen Carew, a passionate software developer with a Bachelor's Degree with Honours in Electrical and Electronics Engineering, currently pursuing Instrumentation and Contorl in the UK.
+I'm Stephen Carew, a passionate software developer with a Bachelor's Degree with Honours in Electrical and Electronics Engineering, currently pursuing Instrumentation and Control in the UK.
 I specialize in web development, and Web3 technology.
 I love building solutions that tackle real-world challenges and am eager to continuously enhance my skills.

 Thesis: Gait Phase Detection using Inertial Measurement Unit and Neural Networks